Sequential estimation of disturbed aerodynamic flows from sparse measurements via a reduced latent space: Results and discussion

 The results are presented in figures~\ref{fig:estimation_AoA20} and \ref{fig:estimation_AoA60} for the smallest and largest AoA considered in this study, namely $\alpha=20^\circ$ and $60^\circ$, respectively.
-In these test cases, random disturbances are introduced at random instants within the first cycle.
+In these test cases, disturbances with random parameters (strength, size, and orientation) are introduced at arbitrary instants within the first cycle.
 For both cases, the predicted lift coefficient shows excellent agreement with the true values throughout the assimilation horizon.
-The estimation closely tracks the temporal variations induced by gust disturbances, with uncertainty intervals remaining narrow except during the disturbance passage, when larger deviations naturally occur.
-This confirms that the assimilation effectively leverages the sparse pressure measurements to correct the latent state estimate in real time, even when the forecast operator alone exhibits significant predictive error.
+Even when the initial ensemble distribution deviates substantially from the true initial state, the filter rapidly converges toward the correct trajectory and subsequently tracks the temporal variations induced by gust disturbances with high fidelity.
+This confirms the estimator's insensitivity to the initial condition.
+The associated uncertainty bounds remain tight throughout the evolution, except during the initial DA phase when the ensemble is introduced to be far from the true state with relatively large variance.
+This demonstrates that the assimilation effectively leverages sparse pressure measurements to correct the latent state estimate---most critically by identifying and capturing the transition to the disturbed trajectory---even when the forecast operator alone exhibits substantial long-term prediction error and is incapable of anticipating the shift from the undisturbed baseline path to the gust-driven response.